8 Proven Steps to Build Your Author Platform

 These are not necessarily the best author websites ever created.
 But they do give you an idea of the type and variety of sites used to promote authors and/or specific books.

-Tweeting on Twitter is another quick and easy way to develop your author platform.
+Tweeting on X or similar platforms is another quick and easy way to develop your author platform.

 Simply sign up for an account, then search for and study other users who are interested in the same subject as you, think about what will make you stand out, and begin tweeting.

 Remember, however, that simply blasting out tweet after tweet is not the best idea.
-Emphasize quality instead of quantity, and before you tweet, ask yourself if it truly advances your purpose.
+Emphasize quality instead of quantity, and before you tweet, ask yourself if it truly serves your purpose.

 The last item in the fairly easy column is press releases.

-There are also sites that allow you to send out a limited number of press releases for free.
-There are also sites where, for a fee, you can set up a regular and targeted press-release campaign, if you have enough news to share.
+You can also find sites that allow you to send out a limited number of press releases for free.
+There are also sites where, for a fee, you can set up a regular and targeted press-release campaign, if you have enough ongoing news to share.
 You can find these with a Google search.

 Articles and quotes by or about you in newspapers and magazines, whether paper or virtual, are excellent ways to make the public aware of you.

-The more helpful and informative articles you write, the better the odds that someone will read one.
+The more helpful and informative the articles you write are, the better the odds that someone will read one.
 If they like it, they may mention it in their blog or on their social networking site.
 Then the snowball starts rolling.

-It is possible to get yourself booked on TV and radio shows.
-I did it so when promoting one of my books by putting together a standard PR kit and sending it off to the producers.
+It is possible to get yourself booked on podcasts, TV, and radio shows.
+I began doing so when promoting one of my books, Wake Up!
+You’re Alive, by putting together a standard PR kit and sending it off to radio show producers.

 For relatively little expense, I booked myself on many local radio shows and a few small TV shows.

-For another one of my books, my coauthor managed to get booked on a major national TV show by cold-calling the producer.
+For another one of my books, the lead author was booked on a major national TV show by cold-calling the producer.

 But don’t count on these things happening all the time.